by Dr. Scott Hahn | June 1, 2024 12:05 am

 This reflection appears here with the kind permission of the author.
 Please visit and support Dr. Hahn’s website at the St. Paul Center for Biblical Theology[8].

-The Rode to Emmaus with Scott Hahn presents the deeply biblical roots of Catholic teaching and practice.
+The Road to Emmaus with Scott Hahn presents the deeply biblical roots of Catholic teaching and practice.
 Discover how Sacred Scripture forms and informs our notions of morality and spirituality, liturgy and the sacraments, and so much more.

 Subscribe to The Road to Emmaus at Apple Podcasts[9], Spotify[10], Stitcher[11], or wherever you listen to podcasts.